microsoft/live-share/docs/quickstart/share.md

 </tr>
 </table>

 While this notification gives you the option to remove them from the session, you can also opt to instead require an explicit "approval" for anyone joining.
-If you have that setting turned on, you'll need to approve them at this point.
+If you have this setting turned on, a notification will prompt you to approve the guest before they can join.

-See [requiring guest approval](../reference/security.md#requiring-guest-approval) for details on how to set this up.
+See [requiring guest approval](../reference/security.md#requiring-guest-approval) for details on how to turn this feature on.

 ### 6. Collaborate!